 Another method of shifting the cost of credit card fees to clients is cash discounting.
 You’ve seen this on gas station signs.
 These are the service stations that offer one lower fee for those who pay with cash and a higher fee for those who pay with a credit or debit card.
-Provided the merchant follows some simple rules (see our recent post on surcharging and discounting best practices), law firms in any state can engage in cash discounting.
+Provided the merchant follows some simple rules (see our recent post on surcharging and discounting best practices or our longer post on what firms who want to shift fees need to know), law firms in any state can engage in cash discounting.

 Merchants are also largely free to decide which payment methods they accept for which transactions and to institute minimum or maximum payment amounts for certain payment methods.
 As many have witnessed, smaller merchants often require a minimum total transaction cost in order for a customer to use a debit card.
 This is because debit cards have fixed costs that make them very costly for small transactions.